-It’s really hard to think of a better at-home job than being a blogger.
+It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 When people start their blogging journey in the hope of becoming a full-time blogger there are some things that they miss.
 Just because you see a pro blogger’s income report where they talk about how they made $20,000 in a month doesn’t mean that you can just sit down and make it happen as well.

-Some of these bloggers took years to get to where they are at, but that doesn’t mean you need to wait that long.
+Some of these bloggers took years to get to where they are, but that doesn’t mean you need to wait that long.

-9 Things You Need to Now to Become a Full-Time Blogger
+13 Things You Need to Know to Become a Full-Time Blogger

 You might not like this list of things and feel that because you are a unique butterfly you are going to do things your own way.